JeelDobariya38/password-manager/docs/database-design-guide.md

 > [!NOTE]
 > Database schema versioning system is completely separate from the app versioning system.

+---

+## Master Database (master.db)

 **Database**: Sqlite3(`master.db`)

-## master.db

 It is a database where user info is stored.
 It schema changes often between the app versions, based on changes in feature requirements.
 Here, in this section you will find all the version of database schema & will also find info about how we adopated to the new schema.

----

 ### Current Database Design (v1)